 DWAA is excited to encourage the next generation of writers with a new program called Young Writers on the Web.
 Writers who are under 18 years old are encouraged to submit stories about dogs for possible publication on a special section of the DWAA website, and potentially in our newsletter Ruff Drafts as space allows.

-We’re thrilled that experienced editor Ted Slupik, will edit submissions and work with young writers to help polish them for publication.
-The chance to work with a professional of Ted’s caliber is a fantastic opportunity for budding writers!
+We’re thrilled that experienced members have volunteered their time to edit submissions and work with young writers to help polish them for publication.
+The chance to work with professionals is a fantastic opportunity for budding writers!

 Articles published by the program will be eligible as entries for DWAA’s annual writing competition.
-This is great news since Karen Petit, a prolific author of children’s books, sponsors a special award just for writers under 18 years old!
+This is great news since Ted Slupik, a prolific author, sponsors a special award just for writers under 18 years old!

 It’s a wonderful chance to receive recognition and win $400!